-COMMONWEALTH OF PENNSYLVANIA DEPARTMENT OF STATE CERTIFICATION OF LOGIC AND ACCURACY TESTING
+COMMONWEALTH OF PENNSYLVANIA PENNSYLVANIA DEPARTMENT OF STATE CERTIFICATION OF LOGIC AND ACCURACY TESTING

 COUNTY OF

 ELECTION DATE

-NUMBER OF PRECINCTS PARTICI PATING IN ELECTION:
+NUMBER OF PRECIN NCTS PARTICIPATING IN ELECTION:

 VOTING SYSTEM:

-0,5
+۲.

-I do hereby certify that "County Name" requirements for logic and accuracy te components on sting of all its electronic voting sys
+I do hereby certify that "County Name" County has completed the pre-election testing requirements for logic and accuracy testing of all its electronic voting system components on .

-During the test process, a predetermin marked and tabulated.
-The results wer results matched expected results. · · ·
+During the test process a predetermined test deck was prepared, ballots were marked and tabulated.
+The results were then compared to ensure that the actual results matched expected results.

-The testing included the following: 77 0:c
+The testing included the following:

-S.

-Component Number tested Test ed?
+Component Number tested Tested?

-Ballot styles Yes 🗆 No N/A
+Ballot styles 0,- 🗌 Yes 🗌 No 🗌 N/A

-Ballot sets (absentee, mail-in, election day, provisional) Yes 🗆 No 🗌 N/A 🗌
+Ballot sets (absentee, mail-in, election day, provisional 0 Yes No N/A

-Precinct scanners Yes 🗆 No 🗌 N/A 🗌
+Precinct scanners 4 Yes No N/A

-Central count scanners Yes 🗆 No N/A
+Central count scanners 86 Yes No N/A

-Standard BMDs Yes 🗌 No N/A
+Standard BMDs 0 Yes No N/A

-Hybrid BMDs Yes 🗌 No N/A
+Hybrid BMDs Yes No N/A

-Election Management System Yes 🗌 No 🗌 N/A 🖂
+Election Management System Yes No N/A

-1
+Ong infor

-S Name of Chief Clerk or Authorized Representative Date
+nature of Chief Clerk Authorized Representative Name of Chief Clerk or Authorized Represe Date